coreos/docs/os/booting-on-vmware.md

 3. Name your VM, then click `Import`
 4. (Press `Retry` *if* VMware Workstation raises an "OVF specification" warning)
 5. Edit VM settings if necessary
+6. Create a cloud-config image (see below) containing at least one valid SSH key using a [config drive](https://github.com/coreos/coreos-cloudinit/blob/master/Documentation/config-drive.md).
+    * On Fusion, simply connect and mount this image as the CD, ignoring the instruction below regarding the filesystem label which are not applicable.
-6. Start your CoreOS VM
+7. Start your CoreOS VM

+*NB: These instructions were tested with a Fusion 8.1 host.*

 ## Cloud-config